 Study Astronomy with our Oxford Summer School 2017 | Students aged 16-18

-For students who find themselves sufficiently inspired to want to pursue astronomy at university, our expert teachers will be on hand to answer questions about university applications and careers in astronomy.
+For students who find themselves sufficiently inspired to want to pursue astronomy and astrophysics at university, our expert teachers will be on hand to answer questions about university applications and careers in astronomy.

 No knowledge of astronomy will be expected of students embarking on this course, though the course will be of most interest to those with an enthusiasm for the natural sciences.